chgodard/hesperos/README.md

         2. Click on the <img src="https://user-images.githubusercontent.com/49953723/193262703-2b2ea2dc-24fa-438b-a75c-3aa42b210f53.PNG" width="30px"/> button  => change the button to <img src="https://user-images.githubusercontent.com/49953723/193262706-40f3dbca-5589-406d-81e8-e150ae8bfab6.PNG" width="30px"/> and "unlock" the slice.

-## Select interesting slices *(use Panel 3 -- only displayed for the Shoulder Bones category)*
+## Select slices of interest *(use Panel 3 -- only displayed for the Shoulder Bones category)*

 This panel will only be displayed if the *`Shoulder Bones`* category is selected.
 A maxiumum of 10 slices can be selected in a 3D image and the corresponding z-indexes will be integrated in the metadata during the exportation of the segmentation file.

-   > /!\ Metadata integration is available only for exported .tiff and .tif files.
+   > /!\ Metadata integration is available only for exported .tiff and .tif files and with the *`Unique`* save option.

 - <img src="https://user-images.githubusercontent.com/49953723/201736039-4ed10553-4a4b-4d5e-9d61-826dc139e437.png" width="25px"/> : to add the currently displayed z-index in the drop-down menu.
 - <img src="https://user-images.githubusercontent.com/49953723/201736105-a9c45264-412a-453b-8475-5a9ab856b07d.png" width="25px"/> : to remove the currently displayed z-index from the drop-down menu.